aanderer/ClinicalTrialsWithSurrogates/README.md

 ### Metastatic Breast Cancer (MBC)

-This is historical trial-specific data for different MBC drug therapies.
-All of this data is pulled manually from repository of 1,865 studies of MBC drug therapies collected by Silberholz et al. (2019), which is publicly available at http://www.cancertrials.info
+We provide historical trial-specific data for different MBC drug therapies.
+This data is pulled manually from a repository of 1,865 studies of MBC drug therapies collected by Silberholz et al. (2019), which is publicly available at http://www.cancertrials.info

 <b>KM curves</b>: This folder contains Kaplan-Meier curves pulled manually from the papers in the Silberholz et al. (2019) repository.
 It contains both images and data extracted from these images.